sparkflows/sparkflows-docs/docs/user-guide/control-structures/condition.rst

 Assert
 -------

-Below is a sample workflow that contains ``Assert`` processor in Fire Insights.
+Below is a sample workflow that contains ``Assert`` processor in Sparkflows.
 It demonstrates the usage of ``Assert`` node to evaluate an expression which is based on a runtime variable and executes output node based on boolean result.

 It does the following processing of data: